sbip-sg/mecanywhere_desktop/sdk/README.md

 Therefore, developers only have 2 things to do:
 1. Use the SDK in their application to connect to MECAnywhere desktop app.
-2. Build a containerized task and upload it to a public container repository.
+2. Build a containerized task and upload it to IPFS via our CLI.

 ## Python SDK